shan-mx/functional-trpc/README.md

 # Functional tRPC

 This is a utility code snippet that helps you to define tRPC procedures in a functional way.
-It makes your code more flexible and easier to test.

-This patch will not break any existing code, but it will add a "server-action like" way to define your procedures.
+This patch will not break any existing code, but it will add a "server-action like" way to define your procedures, which makes your code more flexible and easier to test.

 _Note: This patch relies on the v11 version of tRPC._